NeX-Gen UVC Detection

-2) The letters UV-C are only visible when directly exposed to UV-C light between 222nm – 280 nm.
+2) UV-C letters are only visible when directly exposed to UV-C light between 222nm – 280 nm.
 No Glowing Letters = No UVC wavelengths!

-3) The color green UV-C letters can be affected by additive colors used for LED tracking or even unwanted UV-A or UV-B mixed with low power UV-C.
+3) The green UV-C letters can be affected by additive colors used for LED tracking or even unwanted UV-A or UV-B mixed with low-power UV-C.

-4) Always protect eyes and skin from exposure to all forms of human-made UV light sources.
+4) Always protect eyes and skin from exposure to all human-made UV light sources.

 Step 1 is a wavelength indicator only!
 Indicating UV-C light is present does NOT mean the UV-C light has the power to do the job!
 This is the importance behind the QuantaDose® UVC test card being a 2 part test!

 Less reputable companies selling devices that bypass regulation in the USA will try to hide UV-C LED underperformance by adding several much cheaper UV-A or UV-B LEDs into an array sold as a genuine germicidal UV-C array.

 This nongermicidal UV deception is often disguised conveniently as blue and violet UV-C tracking LEDs, resulting in white or blue Step 1 UV-C indicator color that requires further investigation in step 2.